GDQuest/website/content/tutorial/godot/gdscript/typed-gdscript/index.md

 +++
-title = "Learn to Write Typed GDscript in Godot 3.1" menuTitle = "Typed GDScript"
+title = "Using Type Hints with Godot's GDScript" menuTitle = "Typed GDScript"

 author = "guilherme"
+coAuthors = ["nathan"]
 date = 2018-09-04T06:00:00Z
 description = "GDscript is getting optional typing syntax in Godot 3.1!
 Get started with it in this intro tutorial."